Sacred Sites of Afghanistan

 Herat: Musalla Complex and Gazur Gah

 Herat, a historic city in Afghanistan, hosts the Musalla Complex, which includes a mosque, minarets, and a mausoleum.
-Its significance in Islamic history and architecture makes it a potential pilgrimage destination.
+Its place in Islamic history and architecture makes it a potent pilgrimage destination.
 Additionally, Herat is home to the Gazur Gah, a complex dedicated to the mystic Abd Allah Ansari, a revered figure in Sufi Islam.

 Kandahar: Cloak of the Prophet Muhammad